simonjwright/gnat_util/README.md

 The order of building the tools is important.

-(0) Install the new compiler and set your PATH so that its bin/
-    directory is first: e.g., PATH=/opt/gcc-4.8.1/bin:$PATH
+1. Install the new compiler and set your `PATH` so that its `bin/` directory is first: e.g., `PATH=/opt/gcc-4.8.1/bin:$PATH`

-(1) XML/Ada; build and install.
+1. XML/Ada; build and install.

-(2) GPRBuild; build and install.
+1. GPRBuild; build and install.

-(2a) If you're on Darwin, rebuild XML/Ada using the new gprbuild (make
-     clean; make GNATMAKE=gprbuild) and reinstall.
+1. If you're on Darwin, rebuild XML/Ada using the new gprbuild (`make clean; make gprbuild`) and reinstall.
 This is so that the relocatable libraries are correctly built.

-(3) AUnit; build and install.
+1. AUnit; build and install.

-(4) This library; edit the Makefile, build and install.
-The Makefile
-    contains two variable definitions (GCC_SRC_BASE and GCC_BLD_BASE) which must be set to match the just-built compiler's source and build directories respectively.
+1. This library; edit the Makefile, build and install.
+The Makefile contains two variable definitions (`GCC_SRC_BASE` and `GCC_BLD_BASE`) which must be set to match the just-built compiler's source and build directories respectively.

-(5) GNATColl; build and install.
+1. GNATColl; build and install.

-(6) ASIS; build (make all tools) and install (make install
+1. ASIS; build (make all tools) and install (`make install install-tools`).
-    install-tools).